Differences Between a Maryland Protective Order & Peace Order: A Legal Comparison

 - Mutual Orders: Courts may not issue mutual protective orders unless both parties file and prove abuse independently (Gillespie).

-🧭 Conclusion
+Conclusion

-If you are filing to obtain a court order that protects your safety and health, precision matters—misfiling the wrong type of order can delay relief, jeopardize credibility, or expose you to unnecessary risk.
+Additionally, when you are filing to obtain a court order that protects your safety and health, precision matters—misfiling the wrong type of order can delay relief, jeopardize credibility, or expose you to unnecessary risk.

-If you are seeking an attorney and legal representation for a obtaining a protective order due to domestic violence or abuse call us direct at (301) 309-0660 or visit our domestic violence page HERE.
+If you are seeking an attorney and legal representation for a obtaining a Maryland protective order due to domestic violence or domestic abuse call us direct at (301) 309-0660 or visit our domestic violence page HERE.

-If you are seeking a defense attorney and legal representation to defend against a protective order call us direct at (301) 309-0660 or visit our protective order page HERE.
+For our defense attorney and legal representation to defend against a protective order call us direct at (301) 309-0660 or visit our protective order page HERE.

-If you are seeking an attorney and legal representation for a peace order hearing call us direct at (301) 309-0660 or visit our peace order page HERE.
+Find additional information on our Peace Order Defense Attorney and legal representation to defend against peace orders by calling us direct at (301) 309-0660 or visit our peace order page HERE.

 Serving Montgomery, Frederick, & Howard Counties in Maryland